aneeshv/bq-docs/README.txt

 What it doesn’t:
-It doesn’t have a mechanism to save and restore Ra values and Qmax as suggested in the Quick Start Guide.
+It doesn’t have a mechanism to save and restore Ra values and Qmax as suggested in the Quick Start Guide of bq274xx devices.
 This means it will reload default values every time the battery is inserted.

 bqtool
 ******